argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 So then, how should we prepare for this accounting?
 What should this outcome of wisdom lead us to do?  _Shall we work really hard in order to prove ourselves righteous and wise before God?
 Sometimes people think that all this practical wisdom in Proverbs means it’s a book of morality and that it teaches us to save ourselves by following its requirements.
 But it doesn’t._ Proverbs tells us we are accountable to God for our sin.
 That God will judge us for our wrong actions.
 That we must confess our sins if we are to receive mercy.
 And it tells us

 “By steadfast love and faithfulness iniquity is atoned for, and by the fear of the Lord one turns away from evil.”
 (16:6).

+__[SLIDE #12]__

 ## Where is Jesus

 We can’t conclude without asking where Jesus and the gospel are in the Proverbs (back of your handout).
 Well, the Proverbs point us to Christ in at least two ways.

-First, they describe the beauty of Jesus.
+First, they __describe the beauty of Jesus__.
 In __Matthew 12:42__ He said that He is greater than Solomon in all his wisdom.
 No one understood this world like Jesus did.
 No one took advantage of opportunity like Jesus did.
 No spoke wiser words than Jesus.
 No one resisted temptation like Jesus We can read the Proverbs to study the magnificence of his wisdom.

-But second, we can read the Proverbs to show us our need for Jesus.
-Remember what I said ago about the wisdom of Proverbs being the difference between life and death?
+But second, we can read the Proverbs to __show us our need for Jesus__.
+Remember what I said a while ago about the wisdom of Proverbs being the difference between life and death?
 It’s one thing to read the Ten Commandments and say “yes, I do all these things.”
 Though if we really understood them - especially as expounded by Jesus - we could never say even that.
 But if we could, then move to the Proverbs.
 Have we lived in perfect wisdom?
 Do we deserve life?
 If your self-righteousness seems especially hard-hearted, you might find the Proverbs to soften it as you see the foolishness of your own living.
 None of us has lived the Proverbs perfectly, none of us can live the Proverbs perfectly, and every time we read this book we should be reminded that only One person has lived this Wisdom of God.
 In I Corinthians 1:20-24, Paul tells us about perceived foolishness and true wisdom that Proverbs foreshadows

-> 20 Where is the one who is wise?
+> Where is the one who is wise?
 Where is the scribe?
 Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
-21 For since, in the wisdom of God, the world did not know God through wisdom, it pleased God through the folly of what we preach to save those who believe.
-22 For Jews demand signs and Greeks seek wisdom, 23 but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, 24 but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+For since, in the wisdom of God, the world did not know God through wisdom, it pleased God through the folly of what we preach to save those who believe.
+For Jews demand signs and Greeks seek wisdom, but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.

 ## Conclusion